Statsomat/BayesTwoProp/datasets/reports for testing/Reports_description.md

 Report3_AstraZeneca_SDSD.html: File, function 1, prior 1,2,3,4.
 To be analyzed by ?.

 Report2_Moderna-1.html: File, function 3, default prior.
 To be analysed by Jule.

+Report3_Pfizer.html: File, function 3, prior 2,2,2,2.
+To be analysed by Jomana.